+I was very pleased to receive the invitation from Dr. Holmes to tell you about the Townships in which the Bentu population of Johannesburg live.
 It is a story, at first, of indifference, of neglect.
-A story of an avareness that something must be done.
-A hesitant start.
+Then a story of an awareness that something must be done.
+A hesitant start but with no enthusiasm.
 Then a story of hopelessness due to the inability to cope with the flood of people who moved into the towns during the war years when men, women and children came in their tens of thousands.
-A story then of human degradation and amongst the temperature and then, at last, the avareness that something gigantic must be atlast.
+A story then of human degradation, crime, and suffering and then, at last, the awareness amongst the Europeans that something gigantic must be undertaken and at last the break through when the seemingly impossible was achieved.